 Inflammatory bowel disease

-The exact cause of IBD remains unknown, but researchers suspect that the following factors may contribute to these conditions:
+The exact cause of IBD remains unknown, but

 - eating a high fat diet